bplmaps/lmec-main-site/content/articles/ptown-urban-atlases.md

 ### Urban atlases

-The Leventhal Map Center is home to a great number of urban atlases - historic atlases with highly detailed information about the way urban areas once looked.
+The Leventhal Center is home to a great number of urban atlases - historic atlases with highly detailed information about the way urban areas once looked.
 Provincetown's downtown area was also charted several times in the early history of urban atlases.
 Much of the downtown area remains the same as it is today - Commercial Street representing a hub of activity by the water as it does today, and those who know the town well may even spot some modern day favourites on maps from the 1910s.

 Noticeable absences today, however, include the railway and the numerous fishing piers.
 The New York and New Haven Railroad was a vital link in the days of the fishing industry in P'town - both now not major parts of the P'town economy, although both did help put P'town on the map.
 See for yourself using 'Provincetown Through the Years!'